-This article describes what is the recommended Safetica configuration to get the best Security Audit results.
+This article describes what is the recommended Safetica ONE configuration to get the best Security Audit results.

-There are 2 ways how to configure Safetica to get the best Security Audit results:
+There are 2 ways how to configure Safetica ONE to get the best Security Audit results:

 - Automatic configuration - when you launch Safetica Management Console for the first time, make sure to complete all steps of the initial wizard.
 The wizard helps to configure every feature used to collect all relevant data for the Security Audit.

-This article describes all individual settings that are related to Security Audit in Safetica.
+This article describes all individual settings that are related to Security Audit in Safetica ONE.
 Description of the Automatic configuration is included in the e-learning course linked above.

 1) Company name